Done Deal: Whole Foods is Coming to Town

 "The Company recently signed nine new leases averaging 32,100 square feet in size in Phoenix, AZ; Tucson, AZ; Davis, CA; Littleton, CO; Tallahassee, FL; Tulsa, OK; Addison, TX; Katy, TX; and London, England.
 These stores currently are scheduled to open in fiscal year 2012 and beyond."

 The response to the Whole Foods news in town has been fairly evenly divided, with both sides backing up their respective opinions somewhat passionately.
-In a poll on Davis Patch, we asked whether people want the Whole Foods in Davis or not.
-You can vote in the poll as well.
+In a on Davis Patch, we asked whether people want the Whole Foods in Davis or not.
+You can as well.
 Here are the current results:

-People who oppose the move have said that there is already an abundance of grocery stores in Davis, parking will be terrible at that location and it’s a missed sales-tax opportunity for the city, because many grocery items don't have sales tax.
+People who oppose the move have said that there is already an , parking will be terrible at that location and it’s a missed sales-tax opportunity for the city, because many grocery items don't have sales tax.
 Some also don't like the fact that it's a large chain that could affect the Farmer's Market and the Co-op.

 Others, however, are very excited about the Whole Foods.
 They say that more competition is healthy for the community, as is the food sold at the store.
-Read this Enterprise article to see what spokespeople for the Nugget, Co-op and Westlake IGA had to say.
+Read this Enterprise article to see what spokespeople for the , and had to say.